Benefits of Rebounding Exercises – Introduction

 You don’t need to learn a whole lot of tricky exercise techniques to start rebounding.

-Providing you start slow and progress gradually, trampoline rebounding is one of the most accessible types of exercise to master.
+Providing you start slow and progress gradually, trampoline rebounding is one of the most accessible exercise types to master.

-Start with small jumps to get the feel of bouncing, and only increase height and speed as you start to feel comfortable.
+Start with small and gentle jumps to get the feel of bouncing and increase height and speed as you start to feel comfortable.

 Many mini-trampolines come with handrails for extra balance, or supports can be added afterward as an after-market extra.